ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Result:
 : `ValueType`

-The "value" function extension provides a way to convert a instance of `NodesType` to a value and make that available for further processing in the filter expression:
+The "value" function extension provides a way to convert an instance of `NodesType` to a value and make that available for further processing in the filter expression:

 ~~~ JSONPath